Universidad de Concepción

 Nestled between the edge of downtown Concepcion and the foothills of the Chilean Costal Range, The University of Concepcion offers an attractive natural environment across its sprawling 2.927.647 m2 campus for students and visitors.
 It also houses several museums, architectural landmarks, and numerous sculptures, making it one of the top tourist attractions in the city.
 The Art House, located on campus, has the amazing “Presence of Latin America”, a colourful mural by Mexican Jorge González Camarena, which celebrates the independence of Latin American people.

 In 2010, the University of Concepción campus was named one of Chile’s most important architectural works, from the first half of the 20th century.
 The "Obra Bicentenario" award distinguishes buildings that have changed the face of cities throughout the country over the past 100 years.
-On February 2017 The University of Concepcion was also named as a National Heritage Site by the National Monuments Council of Chile, solidifying its importance to the nation.
+On February 2017 The University of Concepcion campus was declared a National Heritage Site by the National Monuments Council of Chile; what makes it the 1st and only University in Chile to have this recognition.

 Concepción Campus map